 Bridge - 92΄ Long Panel Howe Timber Truss Deck •••• This prototypical bridge as designed is 92΄ long (46ʺ in ½ʺ scale) which the size can be easily changed ± 8-1/3΄ (4-3/16ʺ) designed for single track.
 Easily constructed for a double track for indoor or outdoor railroad gardens.
 These two Howe truss bridges we are offering are similar (Howe was the engineer who popularized the “X” bracing for bridges) but, have different details tieing the elements together with different end piers.

 Bridge - 144΄ Whipple Bowstring Wood Truss •••• Designed for two tracks, obviously it can be built for a single track.
-36ʺ x 26 ½ʺ depending on the height of a trestle pier used.
+36ʺ x 26-½ʺ depending on the height of a trestle pier used.

-This page was last updated October 23, 2014
+This page was last updated September 25, 2016

 Put our expertise to work for you.
 At the Vilas County Lumber Company, we can do a custom design for you.

-All plan-sets contain major train modeling scale conversions to convert our 1:24 plan-sets to 22 popular scales.
+Plan-Sets contain major train modeling scale conversions to convert our 1:24 plan-sets to 22 popular scales.

-All 1:24 scale plan sets include printing and dimension conversion factors to other popular scales.
+All 1:24 scale Plan-Sets include printing and dimension conversion factors to other popular scales.

 The Great Kinzua Viaduct •••• In HO scale.
 If a scale replica is built this trestle would be 23-¼΄ long.
 But a fine scale model can be built within the space you have available with commercial available shapes by reducing the number of bents.
 The plan-set includes 26) B size sheets with a material list.